Git Workflow#

 Workflow for Critical Hotfixes#

-1. Create a hotfix branch from main:
+1. Create a hotfix branch from release (or main if no release branch exists):

 git checkout -b hotfix/critical_bug